 Marketers should not make objective claims that organic food tastes better than conventional food unless they hold convincing taste test evidence (see Substantiation: Sampling references and consumer goods).

-See Farming methods.
+See also Farming methods.